 - Brown rice flour stops cookie spread.
 It is is a nice, stable base for the tapioca, making the flour combination more akin in quality to regular flour.
 It can be gritty, so I find it best to keep it as the minority flour.

 - Baking powder gives a cookie rise, while baking soda gives it spread.
-In this recipe, the tapioca flour and margarine do a lot of the spreading, so we don’t use any baking powder.
+In this recipe, the tapioca flour and margarine do a lot of the spreading, so we don’t use any baking soda.

 So, tapioca spreads, and brown sugar rises.
 One way to make these vegan chocolate chip cookies your own is to play with these two ingredients, upping and lowering them simultaneously.
 For example, if you like a puffy cookie, you could try adding a little extra brown sugar (and the corresponding amount less caster sugar) and a little less tapioca flour (with the corresponding amount extra brown rice flour)